Vishwjeet9097/Niri-web-v1.0/docs/kt/NIRI_KNOWLEDGE_TRANSFER_DOCUMENT_EN.md

 ## 16. Conclusion

-This KT document provides a complete overview of the NIRI Web Application.
+This KT document provides a complete overview of the NIE-I Web Application.
 For a new developer, it covers:

 1. ✅ Complete project understanding
 2. ✅ Architecture details